‘Vanderpump Rules’ Star Lala Kent Calls Out 50 Cent For Cyberbullying On Instagram, Again

 “Lala feels that 50 Cent has hit way below the belt in his social media campaign against her.
 Lala has struggled with her demons and has worked incredibly hard on her sobriety and thinks 50 was completely out of line,” a source told Hollywood Life.

-Several months ago, Kent admitted that she is an alcoholic and said she had taken the steps necessary to get and stay sober after deeming her use of alcohol as excessive.
+Several months ago, Kent admitted that she was an alcoholic and said she had taken the steps necessary to get and stay sober after deeming her use of alcohol excessive.
 As for 50 Cent’s claims in regard to potential drug use, Kent has denied any such thing, telling her fans and followers on Instagram that no other substances were involved with her decision to get sober.

 Kent and her co-stars will return to Bravo TV later this year for Vanderpump Rules Season 8.